Supporting refugee resettlement

 - House set-up teams: Groups of 3-4 sign up to collect household and pantry items, and to set up a new home.
 Please note that all members of house set-up teams must commit to attending a short one-hour training session and signing a confidentiality agreement

 - Checkers and sorters: We need people available for two days at each house-set up to sort and check donated items

 Many thanks to those who assist with the intakes.
-We are again seeking groups and individuals able to assist in the week of 2nd December - 6th December.
+We are always keen to hear from groups and individuals interested to be involved with this work.
 To assist with the Archdiocese of Wellington refugee home set-up commitment, please contact email@example.com or phone 04-385-8642

 Please note that Catholic social services is unable to collect household items, and has very limited storage capacity.
 We ask groups to prepare a complete household or pantry pack to be delivered on a set collection day.
 If you have household goods to donate outside these times, you may wish to donate to the Society of Saint Vincent de Paul.